We are

 WHAT WE ARE DOING

 The BRAC Ultra Poor Graduation Initiative (UPGI) operates in seven countries—Rwanda, South Africa, Ethiopia, Indonesia, Pakistan, India, and the Philippines—focusing on government-led extreme poverty reduction through the Graduation approach.
-As part of the Monitoring, Evaluation, and Learning (MEL) team of the UPGI, we manage the Strategic Learning component.
+As part of the Monitoring, Evaluation, and Learning (MEL) team of the UPGI, we lead the Strategic Learning component.
 Our contributions include designing and updating the adaptive MEL system of the programme, facilitating strategic discussions with country teams to address challenges in poverty governance using systems thinking and sensemaking, documenting and harvesting outcomes, and supporting strategic decision-making to adapt strategies, approaches, and work plans.

 Client: BRAC International | Funder: Ted Foundation Audacious Project | Duration: 01/2022- To Date